Posted by Vishal Parmar

 In such a scenario, you have to change the products you are selling, not the business.

 Let’s say, you have an automobile business.
-Selling vehicles in the time of crisis sound irrelevant or a bit selfish too.
+Selling vehicles in a time of crisis sound irrelevant or a bit selfish too.
 Even if you create the best Ad ever, you have pretty low chances to sell one.
 But you have odds in selling parts of the vehicle that people would like to buy to bite time at home with their close-to-the-heart vehicle.

 Similarly, you can find more ways to sell your products that help users in some way without leaving the security of their homes.
 You can start with your neighborhood and can put the effort in Local SEO.